-- 3.255 Two sites have been identified on agricultural land to the south of the High Street and to the west of Little Wakering Road. - 3.256 The site to the west of Little Wakering Road (Policy SER9a) is adjacent to existing residential development along its northern, eastern and southern boundaries.
-There is a temporary road further to the west of this site. - 3.257 The site to the south of the High Street (Policy SER9b) is adjacent to existing residential development to the north, with Star Lane Industrial Estate to the west and the Star Lane Pits Local Wildlife Site (R35) to the south.
+3.249 Two sites have been identified on agricultural land to the south of the High Street and to the west of Little Wakering Road.

+- 3.250 The site to the west of Little Wakering Road (Policy SER9a) is adjacent to existing residential development along its northern, eastern and southern boundaries.
+There is a temporary road further to the west of this site. - 3.251 The site to the south of the High Street (Policy SER9b) is adjacent to existing residential development to the north, with Star Lane Industrial Estate to the west and the Star Lane Pits Local Wildlife Site (R35) to the south.
 There is wooded /scrubland area to the east of the site.
-The site is relatively low lying compared to Star Lane Industrial Estate to the west and residential development to the north. - 3.258 New highway access onto both sites would be required.
+The site is relatively low lying compared to Star Lane Industrial Estate to the west and residential development to the north. - 3.252 New highway access onto both sites would be required.

-- 3.259 The Core Strategy (Policy H3) identifies that the sites in this general location should have the capacity to accommodate a minimum of 250 dwellings during the plan period.
-The sites identified in Figure 15 are capable of providing 250 dwellings at a density of 30 dwellings per hectare.
-The overall site area is 13 hectares to take account of site constraints and to accommodate the following infrastructure, services and facilities: - Local highway capacity and infrastructure improvements; - Public transport infrastructure improvements and service enhancements; - Link and enhancements to local pedestrian/cycling and bridleway network; - Sustainable drainage systems; - Public open space; - Play space; and - Youth facilities and community facilities. - 3.260 The areas identified as SER9a (4.5 hectares) and SER9b (8.5 hectares) in Figure 15 will be safeguarded from development until 2021, unless required in order to maintain a five-year supply of deliverable housing land.

-3.261 The principles for the development of these sites are set out in the Concept Statement.
-The land allocated for development in accordance with this policy is identified in Figure 15.
+- 3.253 The Core Strategy (Policy H3) identifies that the sites in this general location should have the capacity to accommodate a minimum of 250 dwellings during the plan period.
+The sites identified in Figure 15 are capable of providing 250 dwellings at a density of 30 dwellings per hectare, plus a flexibility allowance of 5%, if required.
+The overall site area is 13 hectares to take account of site constraints and to accommodate the following infrastructure, services and facilities: - Local highway capacity and infrastructure improvements; - Public transport infrastructure improvements and service enhancements; - Link and enhancements to local pedestrian/cycling and bridleway network; - Sustainable drainage systems; - Public open space; - Play space; and - Youth facilities and community facilities. - 3.254 The areas identified as SER9a (4.5 hectares) and SER9b (8.5 hectares) in Figure 15 will be safeguarded from development until 2021, unless required in order to maintain a five-year supply of deliverable housing land. - 3.255 The principles for the development of these sites are set out in the Concept Statement.